November 8th, 2019

 From a mathematical point-of-view, we will first introduce Poisson processes and then Hawkes processes.
 We will show that the self-exciting structure of Hawkes processes can easily explain some features exhibited by financial data.
 We will also introduce the branching processes (CBI) showing that they can be seen as a natural extension of Hawkes processes.
 We will show that this class of models has very nice properties from computational as well as from analytical point of view, particularly by exploiting the Dawson-Li representation.

-"How to find a suitable stochastic volatility model?"
+Title: How to find a suitable stochastic volatility model?

-Abstract In order to construct models that allow us to describe the complexity of real market data, it is important to develop tools that allow us to identify the class of models that are able to generate the desired behavior.
+Abstract: In order to construct models that allow us to describe the complexity of real market data, it is important to develop tools that allow us to identify the class of models that are able to generate the desired behavior.
 In this talk, we will see how several properties of the implied volatility surface can be 'translated' into properties of the Malliavin derivative of the corresponding stochastic volatility model.
 This will give us a tool to identify the class of models that can reproduce these properties.
 In particular, we will see that the observed blowup of the ATM implied volatility skew can be described by fractional volatilities with Hurst parameter $H<1/2$.
 This observation has lead to the recent development of rough volatility models

-Risk management for sovereign financing within a debt sustainability framework
+Title: Risk management for sovereign financing within a debt sustainability framework

-Abstract: "The mix of instruments used to finance a sovereign is a key determinant of debt sustainability through its effect on funding costs and risks.
+Abstract: The mix of instruments used to finance a sovereign is a key determinant of debt sustainability through its effect on funding costs and risks.
 We extend standard debt sustainability analysis to incorporate debt-financing decisions in the presence of macroeconomic, financial, and fiscal risks.
 We optimize the maturity of debt instruments to trade off borrowing costs with refinancing risk.
 Risk is quantified with a coherent measure of tail risk of financing needs, conditional Flow-at-Risk.
 A constraint on the pace of reduction of debt stocks is also imposed, and we model the effect of debt stocks on the yield curve through endogenous risk and term premia.

 On a simulated economy, we show that the cost-risk and flow-stock trade-offs embedded in issuance decisions are key determinants of the evolution of debt dynamics and are economically significant.
 Comparing three alternative optimizing strategies and some simple fixed-issuance rules, we also draw lessons on when and why optimizing matters the most.
 This depends on the risk tolerance level, the size, cost, and maturity of legacy debt, and the sensitivity of interest rates to debt.

 Our model quantifies thresholds for the minimum level of refinancing risks and the maximum pace of debt reduction that a sovereign could reach given its economic fundamentals.
 Going beyond those thresholds is only feasible through adjustments of gross financing needs, and an extension of the baseline model identifies the hot spots for these adjustments, computing their minimum size and optimal timing.
-Our findings inform policy decisions concerning both official sector borrowing and public finance, with a focus not only on minimizing interest payments but also on managing refinancing risks and increasing debt dynamics."
+Our findings inform policy decisions concerning both official sector borrowing and public finance, with a focus not only on minimizing interest payments but also on managing refinancing risks and increasing debt dynamics.

 November 7, 2018 - time 14.30-18.30 – room D6/011